Skip to main content

 Why Minify JavaScript?

 JavaScript is usually the biggest bottleneck in web performance.
 It has to be downloaded, parsed, compiled, and executed, all before your page becomes interactive.
 Every kilobyte counts.
-Minification strips the parts humans need (comments, whitespace, readable names) while keeping everything the browser needs.
+Minification strips the parts humans need (comments, indentation, blank lines) while keeping everything the browser needs.

 A typical JavaScript file shrinks 30-60% after minification.
 That's not just faster downloads, it's faster parsing too.
 V8 (Chrome's JS engine) parses minified code faster because there's less text to process.
 For mobile users on slow connections, the difference between 200KB and 100KB of JS can mean seconds of load time.

 This tool handles comment removal, whitespace collapsing, and basic operator spacing.
-For production use, build tools like Terser, esbuild, or SWC provide advanced optimisations like dead code elimination, tree shaking, and variable mangling.
+For production use, build tools like Terser, esbuild, or SWC can also handle dead code elimination, tree shaking, and variable mangling.

 What Minification Removes